beledouxdenis/beledouxdenis.github.io/README.md

 ### Developer Internship - Vodafone Dusseldorf
 Sep 2011 - Jan 2012
-- Focused on mobile world authentication as part of master's degree research.
+- Focused on mobile world authentication as part of master's degree thesis research.
 - Analyzed security mechanisms for mobile payment using phone subscriptions on Apple Store and Google Play Store.
 - Identified a critical security flaw in Vodafone's authentication design.
 - Recommendations led to a revision of their authentication mechanism, enhancing security.